-Total Variable Cost

-- the changes in level of output, it increases or decrease as the output changes. - 2.
-It is zero when output is zero. - 3.
-It curve is parallel to the curve of total cost. - 4.
-Example: cost of raw material, wages of casual labourer.
+Ans.
+Tot al fixed cost Total Variable Cost 1.
+Fixed cost remains constant at each level of output i.e., it does not change with change in level of output.
+1. Variable cost changes with the changes in level of output, it increases or decrease as the output changes.
+2. It can not be zero when output is zero.
+2. It is zero when output is zero.
+3. Its curve is parallel to x-axis.
+3. It curve is parallel to the curve of total cost.
+4. Example : Rent, wages of permanent staff.
+4. Example : cost of raw material, wages of casual labourer.